kmcd14/pands-project2021/README.md

 <h3><b><u><p id='Libraries_Used'>Libraries Used:</b></u></p></h3>

+<i>“Python is a widely-used, interpreted, object-oriented, and high-level programming language with dynamic semantics, used for general-purpose programming.
+It was created by Guido van Rossum, and first released on February 20, 1991”</i> (Python Institute, 2021).
+It is suitable for research, prototyping and building production systems, which eliminates the need for using different languages for both.
+Python has a vast and continuously growing library to choose from which makes it perfect for data analysis, such as Numpy and Pandas.
+It is a robust, flexible and efficient language which provides many solutions and avenues to approach and solve problems.

-The below image demostrates how to import the libraries used:
+The below image demostrates how to import the libraries used for this project:

 <img src='Images\importing_libraries.PNG'>